What is Involved in a Healthcare Fraud Investigation?

 The regulations governing Medicaid and Medicare are highly complex.
 Surprisingly, a majority of incidents are legitimate misunderstandings or billing errors which result in allegations of Medicare or Medicaid fraud.

-At Hendershot, Cannon & Hisey, P.C., we understand that a violation creates exposure not only to legal penalties, but also repercussions that can jeopardize a provider’s medical license, certifications, and career.
+At Hendershot, Cowart & Hisey, P.C., we understand that a violation creates exposure not only to legal penalties, but also repercussions that can jeopardize a provider’s medical license, certifications, and career.
 We will represent you at every step of a civil fraud investigation – beginning before allegations arise.

 We can advise you on the creation, implementation, and maintenance of compliance plans designed to prevent and resolve problems before they become investigations.
 If state or federal government agencies do conduct investigations, we will prepare a strong and aggressive defense.
 We are well versed and experienced in handling civil investigative demands, subpoenas, interviews, document production, hearings and trial.